- Eliav Levy, Hunters Research Team

 Amazon Virtual Private Cloud (Amazon VPC) is a service that lets customers launch AWS resources in a logically isolated virtual network they define.
 Customers have complete control over their virtual networking environment, including the selection of their IP address range, creation of subnets, and configuration of route tables and network gateways.

-This blog post reviews the obfuscation technique in technical details and provides recommendations for actionable measures.
+This blog post reviews the obfuscation technique in technical detail and provides recommendations for actionable measures.

 Attacker control of CloudTrail SourceIP - Why is it Important?